cvrabel/NbaNN/README.md

 # NbaNN
 Neural Network to predict NBA player stats

+## NeuralNetwork.py
-NeuralNetwork.py contains the artifical neural network.
+Contains the artifical neural network.

+## autoPredict.py
-autoPredict.py uses the allSeasons file to train the network, and predicts using the player stats.
+Uses the allSeasons file to train the network, and predicts using csv files located in the playerStats directory.